 For cabins and rental properties, especially, winterizing your tankless water heater is important.
 Many seasonal properties don’t see as many visits during the cold winter season.
 This leaves your pipes and heater to freeze while the heat is off and plumbing isn’t being regularly used.

 If you’re nervous about losing power or experiencing an icy winter night, you may want to invest in solenoid valves, which protect your tank from freezing.
 The valves work by draining the water from your tank if it loses power.

 Whether you’re going to be away for a particularly cold weekend, or your rental property doesn’t have a winter tenant this year, you can winterize your tankless heater to prevent it from freezing.

 - Drain Your Heater: To begin winterizing, you should remove all residual liquid from the tankless heater before it has the chance to freeze.
-To do this, simply turn the water, gas and temperature control off.
-Ensure it is disconnected from your electrical system, put a bucket under the heater to catch water and remove the drain cap.
+To do this, simply turn the water, gas, and temperature control off.
+Ensure it is disconnected from your electrical system, put a bucket under the heater to catch water, and remove the drain cap.
 Once you open the valves, take off the inlet filter and remove the drain plug it should drain into the bucket.

-- Turn off Water Heater for Season: If you’re not home, you don’t need to leave your heater on.
+- Turn off the Water Heater for the Season: If you’re not home, you don’t need to leave your heater on.
 Follow the above steps and don’t return the gas or water to flow.
 Instead, leave everything disconnected so the heater can’t refill and freeze.
 Leave your heater until you’re ready to use it again.

 If you’re unsure about how to protect or wrap external pipes, we recommend contacting a plumber for help.